Tesla SiriusXM Satellite Radio – Ditch the Portable

 If you want to include FM, you can use this antenna adapter to convert the dual Fakra connection from the Model S / Model X tuner to two single Fakra connectors supplied by the Model 3.

-You will also need several jumper wires, as well as an additional Model 3 Antenna Amplifier, to connect both sides of the FM antenna.
+You will also need several jumper wires, as well as an additional Model 3 Antenna Amplifier and this female to female Fakra adapter, to connect both sides of the FM antenna.
 The additional antenna amplifier mounts easily on the bottom right mounting bolt for the tuner.

 Route the jumper wires from the ribbon connector to the ribbon input on the amplifier.
 Take note of the polarity when connecting them (make sure you’re connecting them in the correct order).
-Then, connect the Fakra end of the amplifier to one side of the Fakra antenna adapter you installed on the tuner.
+Then, connect the Fakra end of the amplifier to one side of the Fakra antenna adapter you installed on the tuner using the female to female Fakra adapter.
 The other antenna connector goes to the other side of the Fakra antenna adapter on the tuner.

 Below, you can see a picture of my finished wiring before I decided to ditch FM and remove the top left bolt.
 Note the second antenna amplifier mounted on the bottom right.
 (UPDATE ON THIS BELOW)

 FM reception has been hit or miss so far.
 Sometimes, it’s flawless.
 Other times, I lose it completely.
 I’ve still been experimenting with this occasionally, but at the moment I’ve just decided to disconnect it completely and remove it from the sources list.
 I rarely listen to FM.
 Eventually, I’ll figure out a way to make it solid – but for now, it’s just not that important to me.